ibm-cloud-docs/containers/cs_istio_mesh.md

   ```
   {: screen}

-6. Register the `istio-ingressgateway` load balancer IP by creating a DNS subdomain.
+6. Register the load balancer IP or hostname by creating a DNS subdomain.
+For more information about registering DNS subdomains in {{site.data.keyword.containerlong_notm}}, see [Classic: Registering an NLB subdomain](/docs/containers?topic=containers-loadbalancer_hostname) or [Registering a VPC load balancer hostname with a DNS subdomain](/docs/containers?topic=containers-vpc-lbaas#vpc_lb_dns).
-  * Classic clusters:
     ```
     ibmcloud ks nlb-dns create classic --cluster <cluster_name_or_id> --ip <LB_IP>
     ```
     {: pre}
   * VPC Gen 1 clusters:
     ```
-    ibmcloud ks nlb-dns create vpc-classic --cluster <cluster_name_or_ID> --lb-host <LB_hostname>
+    ibmcloud ks nlb-dns create vpc-classic -c <cluster_name_or_ID> --lb-host <LB_hostname>
     ```
     {: pre}

-7. Verify that the subdomain is created and note the name of your SSL secret in the **SSL Cert Secret Name** field.
+7. Verify that the subdomain is created.
+In the output, copy the name of your SSL secret in the **SSL Cert Secret Name** field.
   ```
   ibmcloud ks nlb-dns ls --cluster <cluster_name_or_id>
   ```